 Before the introduction of civil registration in 1837, it was the established Church that was responsible for recording baptisms, marriages and burials.
 Since 1538, it had been a legal requirement for churches to keep Parish Registers to record these events.

 Parish registers had to be kept locked safely in chests and most of them still survive, now usually kept at county archives.
-To find out how to access online and physical parish registers by county, see my guides for England and Wales.
+See A Guide to British Parish Registers.

 The problem with parish registers is that the information recorded was not consistent.
 Some ministers would go into great detail about an event, sometimes even describing the weather conditions.
 But often, only a bare minimum would be written down.